eddie-energy/architecture/arc42/05-building-block-view/05-building-block-view.md

 ## Component Description

-> More detailed information on the components of the system is provided [here](./components/components.md).
+> More detailed information on the components of the system (and their data models) is provided [here](./components/components.md).

+## Regional Hurdles

+> While implementing interactions for access to historical validated data, various hurdles stemming from limitations of the Regional Data-sharing Infrastructures are identified.
+These and hurdles are documented [here](./development/development.md) to be shared with the energy community.